-We have audited the financial statements of Epperson Ranch II Community Development District as of and for the fiscal year ended September 30, 2018, and have issued our report thereon dated May 30, 2019.
+We have audited the financial statements of the Epperson Ranch II Community Development District ("District") as of and for the fiscal year ended September 30, 2021, and have issued our report thereon dated June 10, 2022.

-Auditor's Responsibility
+Auditors' Responsibility

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.550, Rules of the Auditor General.